tytydraco/yessleep/out/Tony_spoke_very_highly_of_himself.md

 I want to tell you about what happened with my sister and her boyfriend.
 It was a long time ago now, but I still feel like someone ought to know.

 My sister’s name is Diffie.
 I mean, her real name is Eugenia, but no one calls her that.
 You know how it goes.
-When this all happened, she working part-time at the Food Ministry downtown and living upstairs in our parents’ big old farmhouse.
+When this all happened, she was working part-time at the Food Ministry downtown and living upstairs in our parents’ big old farmhouse.

 I was still living there too, for the time being, but I had just graduated from college and I was flying out to a lot of interviews in Chicago and New York and places like that.
 Don’t get me wrong, I loved my parents and all, but I couldn’t wait to land a high-powered job in a high-powered city and start my life for real.